 I think the best scenes are the ones where the paternal Eddie comforts the childlike Toro, speaking to him from the heart. but knowing that in reality, he’s being dishonest to him.
 Bogart infused these scenes with just the right amount of sentiment, without becoming sentimental.

-All in all, The Harder They Fall may not be a knock-out movie, but it holds its own, and it’s undoubtedly an appropriate ending to a legendary career.
+All in all, The Harder They Fall may not be a knock-out movie, but it holds its own, and it’s most certainly a respectable finale to a legendary career.